LI7XI/AudioAnalyzerDocs/docs/usage-examples/waveform.md

 StringValue=Info
-; And specify what infos you want this child measure to provide ; Set the Data parameter to File to get the file path and name InfoRequest=HandlerInfo, Channel Auto | Handler Waveform | Data File
+; And specify what infos you want this child measure to provide ; Set the Data parameter to File to get the file path and name InfoRequest=HandlerInfo, Channel Auto | HandlerName Waveform | Data File
 ```

 ?>Note that it's always recommended to use a child measure to get the image, because the image name will change based on your process name and handler name.

-`DefaultColorSpace` lets set a default color space for all the colors parameter.<br/>
+`DefaultColorSpace` let's you specify a default color space for any parameter that uses colors.<br/>

-Lets say you have `BackgroundColor 0.9,0.4,0.7`, by defaults (without specifying `DefaultColorSpace`) the plugin will parse this as `sRGB` color (which is different from `sRGB255`, because `sRGB` values are in [0, 1] range).
+Let's say you have `BackgroundColor 0.9,0.4,0.7`, by defaults (without specifying `DefaultColorSpace`) the plugin will parse this as `sRGB` color (which is different from `sRGB255`, because `sRGB` values are in [0, 1] range).

-If you set `DefaultColorSpace` to lets say `hsl` color space, the 3 values now corresponds to hue, saturation lightness.
+If you set `DefaultColorSpace` to let's say `hsl` color space, the 3 values now corresponds to hue, saturation lightness.
 So it's pretty handy if you want to use one color space for all parameters.

 But maybe you don't want all parameter to have the same color space, you can override the color space by writing `$<ColorSpace>` after the parameter name but before the color itself.<br/>
 For example: `BackgroundColor @hsv 112,0.6,0.9` or `WaveColor @sRGB255 170, 220, 210`, same process for all parameters that use colors.